Hydro Flask Journey Series 10 L Review

-The Journey Series 10L is an impressive new pack from Hydro Flask that comes with a built-in insulated 3.0-liter hydration system that can keep water cold for four hours or more.
-With solid construction and a comfortable design, this pack looks and feels nice, and does its intended job of carrying a large volume of chilled water very effectively.
-Our testers found that this luxury came with some pretty steep trade-offs though, as this was the heaviest and most expensive pack in our lineup, and its functional storage volume was quite limited by the insulated hydration compartment.
+The Journey Series 10L is an impressive offering from Hydro Flask that comes with a built-in insulated 3.0-liter hydration system that can keep water cold for four hours or more.
+With solid construction and a comfortable design, this pack looks and feels nice, and effectively does its intended job of carrying a large volume of chilled water.
+Our testers found that this luxury comes with some pretty steep trade-offs though, as this is the heaviest and most expensive pack in our lineup, and its functional storage volume is quite limited by the insulated hydration compartment.
 If the ability to keep your water cold while on the move is a top priority, then this is definitely the best pack in our lineup for that job!

 Ease of Drinking